Effects of Lactational Lead Exposure on Infant Development

 -- A 2011 study found highly significant (p=.001) elevations of lead and mercury in both hair and nail samples from children with autism.66

 -- Remember from Figure 4.a (just above) that the earliest months and first year after birth are central in the period of greatest growth and development of the brain; that is especially the case for formation of connections related to communication and sensory perception (right-hand chart), both of which areas are fundamental problems in autism.
-Then remember the EPA statement that "lead damages the development of the electrical connections in a child’s brain."49 And bear in mind that the first year after birth -- and especially the earliest months -- are the periods of maximum exposure to breastfeeding, with its recognized significant contents of lead (Section A)
+Then remember the EPA statement that "lead damages the development of the electrical connections in a child’s brain."49 And bear in mind that the earlier months after birth are the periods of maximum exposure to breastfeeding, with its recognized significant contents of lead (Section A)

 -- As pointed out by the CDC, lead has been found to have adverse effects on children even at very low levels of exposure, and no threshold has been found below which exposure to lead appears to be safe.
 In a South Korean study published in 2016, studying 2473 children, moderately elevated blood lead concentrations at 7–8 years of age were associated with more autistic behaviors at 11–12 years of age.
 The blood lead concentrations of the group in which autistic behaviors were found in this study were at an average level of only 1.64 mcg/dL (micrograms per decileter).67 This figure should be compared with CDC data indicating that over 3% of U.S. children in 2014 (over 100,000 children), even after decades of reductions in lead levels, had blood lead levels at or above 5 mcg/dL.67a

 -- Another 2011 study found significant elevations of lead in both hair and urine samples of children with autism, and significantly elevated mercury in urine samples.68

 -- A 2005 study found significant elevations of lead and mercury in children with autism.69